krestfield/docs/certdog/post-Installation.md

 <img src="./images/image-20250620144045566.png" alt="image-20250620144045566" style="zoom:80%;" />

-Update the value for **System URL** to be the **DNS FQDN** at which certdog will be accessed externally.
+Update the value for **System URL** to be the URL containing the **DNS FQDN** at which certdog will be accessed externally.
 For example, often the server will have a DNS entry such as ``certdog.org.com`` and users would then access certdog via: ``https://certdog.org.com/certdog``.
 In this case System URL would be updated to that value, I.e. ``https://certdog.org.com/certdog``

 Click **Update** to save the setting